 The Obesity Problem

 Did you know over a quarter of people in the UK are obese?
 About 2/3 are overweight.
+In other words, we have an obesity problem in the UK.
 Obesity is big news in healthcare and is the primary cause of type 2 diabetes.

 Patients often get a bee in their bonnet when told they are obese.
 I probably would too, it’s not very nice to hear.
 Most people see obesity as derogatory term.
 However, this is not it’s intention.